Less Emphasis on Difficult Layer Regions: Curriculum Learning for Singularly Perturbed Convection-Diffusion-Reaction Problems: Experiments

 where $\Omega=(0,1)^3$, $\bm{b}=[1,2,1]^T$, and $f(x)$ is chosen such that the exact solution is given by

 The solution of \eqref{3d} has three exponential layers at $x_1=1 $, $x_2= 0 $ and $ x_3=0$, respectively.

-We give the errors and the corresponding computational time of our approach for solving equation \eqref{3d}.
-As can be seen from Table \ref{table3d}, the errors and computational time are very stable for various diffusion coefficients.
+We compare the errors of our approach with PINN for solving a three-dimensional equation \eqref{3d}.
+As can be seen from Table \ref{table3d}, our method obtains about two orders of magnitude lower error than the normal PINN under various $ \epsilon $.